Scroll Trellis, LLC

 Check that the mesh is straight and secure.
 Gently guide the first few vine stems into the mesh so the plant can begin climbing on its own.

-If you’re mounting on a downspout, lamp post, or smooth metal pole and want a no-drill installation, use our Downspout Trellis, which includes stainless steel cable ties designed specifically for those surfaces.
+For metal poles or round downspouts: the Narrow Trellis is optimized for flat surfaces.
+If you’re mounting on a downspout, lamp post, or smooth metal pole and prefer a no‑drill installation, use the Scroll Trellis Downspout Trellis instead, which includes stainless steel cable ties sized for those surfaces.
+If you’re still deciding between trellises, you can also compare both kits on the “Why Scroll Trellis vs Other Trellises” page.

 Specs